Sreesankar-G-Warrier/BlockchainProjects/SupplyChain/README.md

    Here am representing four diagrams.
 This will help the user to understand how the system works and what are the different functionalities that are implemented in the system.

 ## *Activity Diagram*

+   An activity diagram visually presents a series of actions or flow of control in a system similar to a flowchart or a data flow diagram.

  ![activity_diagram]( https://github.com/Sreesankar-G-Warrier/BlockchainProjects/blob/master/SupplyChain/Diagrams/Activity%20Diagram.png?raw=true)

 ## *Class Diagram*

+   A class diagram is a type of static structure diagram that describes the structure of a system by showing the system's classes, their attributes, operations (or methods),        and the relationships among objects.

  ![class_diagram](https://github.com/Sreesankar-G-Warrier/BlockchainProjects/blob/master/SupplyChain/Diagrams/Class%20Diagram.png?raw=true)

  ## *Sequence Diagram*

+  A sequence diagram shows object interactions arranged in time sequence.

   ![sequence_diagram](https://github.com/Sreesankar-G-Warrier/BlockchainProjects/blob/master/SupplyChain/Diagrams/Sequence%20Diagram.png?raw=true)

  ## *State Diagram*

+  A state diagram is a diagram used in computer science to describe the behavior of a system considering all the possible states of an object when an event occurs.

   ![state_diagram](https://github.com/Sreesankar-G-Warrier/BlockchainProjects/blob/master/SupplyChain/Diagrams/State%20Diagram%20(1).png?raw=true)